 When you go solar you are most likely still using the grid.
-While your parallel energy generation system provides real tangible value to the grid, you are also still using the power lines, the transformers, the maintenance workers, the plant operators, and everything else that the utility is providing to you to stay connected.
+While your parallel energy generation system provides real tangible value to the grid, you are also still using the power infrastructure to some degree.
 Because of this, no matter how much or how little energy you use, utilities will always have a base fee to cover these baseline costs.
-Therefore, if you go solar you should still expect to pay for these baseline costs through the same fixed fee as those without solar pay.
+Therefore, if you go solar you can still expect to pay for these baseline costs through the same fixed fee as those without solar pay.

-The primary way your utility bill is reduced with solar is through using less energy from the grid.
+Your utility bill is reduced with solar because you will be using less energy from the grid.
 Utilities bill you by monitoring the amount of electricity that you use via your electric meter.
 The units of electricity energy are called kilowatt hours (kWh).
 Each kWh costs a certain rate and has a delivery charge.
 Depending on the amount of energy you use, and whether you are a commercial or residential customer, can affect how much you are charged.
 Your utility multiplies these rates by the amount of kWh you use over the course of a month to get the cost of your electricity bill.
 At that point, they will also add local and state taxes to get the total amount that you owe them in addition to the base utility cost.
 The goal with solar is to lower your kWh as much as possible to offset your utility usage.

 How do utility policies influence my savings and return on investment?